Last updated: May 2026

 Who needs a Tax ID in Saudi Arabia?

-Businesses, freelancers, foreign investors, and taxable entities operating in Saudi Arabia generally require tax registration through ZATCA.
+Businesses, freelancers, foreign investors, and taxable entities operating in Saudi Arabia generally require registration through ZATCA.

 Is VAT registration mandatory?